 Dressage is the first element of eventing, the skills needed forming part of the basic training of any horse.
 Their skills are equally important for the cross county and show jumping phases, therefore dressage is a vital part of eventing.The object of dressage is to develop the physique and suppleness of the horse.
 Ridden in a rectangular arena, the dressage judges or ground jury (for International classes) are looking for balance, suppleness, fluency and ‘free forward movement’.

-The horse and rider combination will perform a set dressage test, which will be given marks out of ten; these are then totaled and shown as a percentage, before being converted to penalties.
-The leader after the dressage phase will therefore be the horse and rider with the lowest mark on the scoreboard.
+The horse and rider combination will perform a set dressage test, which will be given marks out of ten; these are then converted to penalties.
+The leader after the dressage phase is the horse and rider with the lowest mark on the scoreboard.

 The next phase is the show jumping (except in three-day International classes when this comes last).
 Completing the course of knock-down poles, the show jumping element requires carefulness, precision and flexibility.

 The final phase is the cross country, designed to test the rider’s judgment of speed, and the horse’s boldness, stamina and athleticism.
 The combination must tackle a course consisting of a wide variety of fixed cross country obstacles.
 Penalties are awarded for mistakes at fences and mistakes are only penalised when they occur whilst a horse is jumping or attempting to jump a numbered obstacle.
 Time penalties are given for exceeding the optimum time.